Council Tax Band Checker — Portsmouth

 Council Tax Band Checker FAQ — Portsmouth

 The most reliable indicator is whether neighbouring properties with similar characteristics are in a lower band.
-Our free checker compares your property against official VOA data — enter your postcode to get a case strength score instantly.
+TaxBandCheck compares your property against official VOA data — enter your postcode to get a case strength score instantly.

 Yes — submitting a challenge to the Valuation Office Agency is completely free.
-TaxBandCheck’s free checker is also free.
-The paid reports (from £6.99) give you the full evidence pack if you want professional-grade documentation, but they are optional.
+TaxBandCheck's Quick Band Check is also free.
+The Full Intelligence Report (from £4.99) gives you the full evidence pack if you want professional-grade documentation, but it's optional.

 No. A successful challenge only affects your own band.
 Your neighbours’ bands are unaffected unless they choose to challenge separately.